Why use a mix to bake macarons?

 In half an hour, we had four trays done.
 With a larger oven, we could have done much more as we had more trays and batter in the Drop TT.

 Having demonstrated success, we decided it was time to push the envelope.
 Could we whip up a monster 8KG batch?
 Why not try?
-Despite the Hobart suggesting max of 4KG, we went ahead and emptied two boxes of our Single Step Angel Bake French macaron mix into the mixer, 1600 grams of water and a pinch of the Angel Bake powdered food coloring for good luck.
+Despite the Hobart suggesting max of 4KG, we went ahead and emptied two boxes of our Single Step Angel Bake French Macaron Mix into the mixer, 1600 grams of water and a pinch of the Angel Bake powdered food coloring for good luck.

 20 lbs of macaron baking mix in Hobart mixer